frestr/armshaker/README.md

 ## Building

-armshaker is only supported on Armv8-A-based systems running Linux, but otherwise requires only a C compiler and Python 3 for the front-end.
+armshaker is made for Armv8-A-based systems running Linux, although it should be possible to run it on Armv7-A too.
+Other than Linux, it only requires a C compiler (GCC), the make tool and Python 3 for the front-end.

 The simplest way to compile the fuzzer is to run